wp-kit/flash/README.md

 ### Looping through messages

-This is just a guide of how you use use ```wp-kit/flash``` when looping through a load of messages where you need to output markup around each flash:
+This is just a guide of how you use use ```wp-kit/flash``` when looping through a load of flashes where you need to output markup around each flash:

 ```html